heptarch/heptarch.github.io/drafts/demon.md

 A young girl raises her hand.
 Is she lost?
 Foster wonders.
 She does not look lost.
 "Professor
 Foster," she begins.
-"Yes?"

 <p align="center">
   ⁂
   </p>

-*1875.*

-Over the course of several months, Ellen calibrates the weights, charges, and magnetic fields applied to the birefringent colloids of the Holborn detector, to image what she affectionately terms the "blob".
+*1875.* Over the course of several months, Ellen calibrates the weights, charges, and magnetic fields applied to the birefringent colloids of the Holborn detector, to image what she affectionately terms the "blob".
  She eventually concludes that the blob is vast---at